pazz/alot/docs/source/configuration/hooks.rst

     :type timestamp: :obj:`datetime.datetime`
     :rtype: string

+.. _pre-edit-translate:

 .. py:function:: pre_edit_translate(bodytext[, ui= None, dbm=None])

-    used to manipulate a messages bodytext *before* the editor is called.
+    Used to manipulate a messages bodytext *before* the editor is called.
+The bodytext might also contain some header lines, depending on the settings :ref:`edit_headers_whitelist <edit-headers-whitelist>` and
+    :ref:`edit_header_blacklist <edit-headers-blacklist>`.

     :param bodytext: text representation of mail body as displayed in the interface and as sent to the editor